AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 ## Errors and troubleshooting {#errors-and-troubleshooting}

 ### Authentication errors encountered while pushing events to destination {#auth-errors}
-During execution the Dynamics 365 access token might become invalid, in such scenarios you will obtain the error message below, To resolve re-authenticate and reattempt the execution.
+During execution the [!DNL Dynamics 365] access token might become invalid, in such scenarios you will obtain the error message below, To resolve re-authenticate and reattempt the execution.
 ![Error](../../assets/catalog/crm/microsoft-dynamics-365/error-auth.png)

 ### Unknown errors encountered while pushing events to destination {#unknown-errors}